Table2Object Operator

 Configure the Data Workflow Component

-Next, create the Data Workflow that contains the Table2Object operator.
+Next, you'll configure the Data Workflow component, which performs the Table2Object operation.

 Configure the Input Operator